 Up to 160 mph

-Urban Trunk Lines maximize high-speed investment by mixing fast commuter trains with high-speed intercity trains on electrified routes within cities.
+Regional Lines are reconstructed freight lines focused on fast passenger trains.
+They maximize investment by mixing fast commuter trains with high-speed intercity trains.

 The San Francisco – San Jose CalTrain route is currently being upgraded and electrified to serve the most up-to-date electrified trains.
 The Northeast Corridor has been steadily upgraded to serve a mix of high-speed trains, fast commuter trains and some freight trains.

 80 mph (mostly) to 125 mph (rarely)

 Upgrading existing freight lines is a great way to serve hundreds of cities and towns quickly.

 Brightline Florida, the Capitol Corridor and Metra’s BNSF route are great examples of how to make shared-use corridors work across the country.

 Key success factors include adding track capacity to improve both freight and passenger service, improved maintenance and financial incentives for on-time performance.

 Proper train design is the foundation of all successful rail service.
 It shapes the riders’ experience and the operators’ costs on any kind of train: commuter, intercity or high-speed.

 The Federal Railroad Administration recently adopted new safety standards that will allow agencies to improve safety and reduce costs.